foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-4.md

 For example, a mod might change the interior of the Temple of Kynareth in such a way that the USSEP book is suddenly stuck in furniture, or otherwise inaccessible or in the way.
 The mod author could add the USSEP as a master to their plugin and move the book out of the way, but now their Temple of Kynareth mod would always require the USSEP.

-Because the book's REFR record is an injected form though, adding the USSEP as a master would not be required in the first place - only Update.esm would have to be added (and everyone has Update.esm).
+But because the book's REFR record is an injected form though, adding the USSEP as a master would not be required in the first place - only Update.esm would have to be added (and everyone has Update.esm).
 That means the book would be moved if the USSEP was installed, but there would not be a missing master error if it was not.

 ## SSEEdit Basics